Entity API in Drupal

 More information

-One of Drupal's more powerful features is the fine-grained ability to control permissions and control access to content.
-The Entity API helps enable this functionality by providing an interface to help define access control.
+One of Drupal's strengths is its fine-grained permission and access system.
+The Entity API enables this by providing interfaces that let us define access control rules.

 In this tutorial we'll: